falkopingskommun/layermanager-csw-kd/README.md

 Works as a plugin in the same way.
 Instructions to follow.

 #### Example usage of Layermanager as plugin

+First you have to create a subfolder in the Origo-map directory named plugins/ where you can put the built version of layermanager-csv.
+Then you configure the index.html like in the example.

 The plugin can be loaded like this in an html-file:
 ```
         <link href="plugins/layermanager.css" rel="stylesheet">